 A successfully basic integration is composed of several factors: Intel AMT wireless configuration, connection verification for wired or wireless, and wireless Link control operations.

 Joe Oster has been working with Intel® vPro™ technology and Intel AMT technology since 2006.
-When not working, spending time working on his family’s farm or flying drones and RC aircraft.
+When not working, spending time working on his family’s farm and flying drones.